• Skip to primary navigation

 Swans are the symbol of beauty so it can add aesthetic value to the surrounding.
 (Source: Pexels)

-Thus, a quarter-acre pond with at least 18 to 24 inches in depth should be built before keep swans.
+Thus, a quarter-acre pond with at least 18 to 24 inches in depth should be built before keeping swans.

-As swans are hardy birds, they can tolerate cold and high temperatures, making low-maintenance birds.
+As swans are hardy birds, they can tolerate cold and high temperatures, making them low-maintenance birds.

 10. Peafowl

-If you have a large piece of land, you can consider raising Peafowl, who can add aesthetic value to your homestead.
+If you have a large piece of land, you can consider raising Peafowl, which can add aesthetic value to your homestead.

-The striking colorful feathers can make the surrounding photogenic.
-After they finish sheding their feathers, you can use them for crafts or sell them in the market.
+The striking, colorful feathers can make the surroundings photogenic.
+After they finish shedding their feathers, you can use them for crafts or sell them in the market.

-Peafowls are very aloof, so owners can access them to feed with their hands.
+Peafowls are very aloof so that owners can feed them with their hands.

 You can allow them to free range for half a day and then herd them back into their enclosure.

-They can eat fruit, berries, grains, small mammals, reptiles, small snakes and insects.
-So, they can make natural pest controller.
+They can eat fruit, berries, grains, small mammals, reptiles, small snakes, and insects.
+So, they can make a natural pest controller.

 peafowls